sgorgun/if-statements/README.md

 ![Task 1 - Step 1](images/task1-1.png)

 Declare a new variable with _result_ name.
-The variable should have the same as the _i_ parameter.
+The variable should have the same value as the _i_ parameter.

 ```cs
 public static int DoSomething(int i)